Reconstructing the system coefficients for coupled harmonic oscillators: System of coupled oscillators

 We introduce now the coordinate transformation between the hybridized modal coordinates $\tildebq \coloneqq (\widetilde{q}_1,\widetilde{q}_2)$ and the physical coordinates $\bq$:

 The system describing the evolution of the hybridized modal coordinates, to which we have access in the experiments, has the following structure:

-The observation $\bz$ is given as the Fourier transform $\mathcal{F}$ of the time-dependent function $\widetilde\bq$ in the time interval $[\Ttrans,\Ttot]$.
+\SecondRevisionComment{The system is completed with the transformed initial condition given by $\tilde{\bq}(0) = \dot{\tilde{\bq}}(0) = 0$.} The observation $\bz$ is given as the Fourier transform $\mathcal{F}$ of the time-dependent function $\widetilde\bq$ in the time interval $[\Ttrans,\Ttot]$.
 In \eqref{eq:experimental_model}, the matrices containing the damping and eigenfrequency, and the vector containing the external driving are given by

 where $\widetilde{b}$ will be specified in \cref{sec:DrivingForces}.
 Furthermore, the matrix $\widetilde{\sD}$ has the following structure

 Notice that $\widetilde\sD$ is not diagonal.
 The off-diagonal elements can get small if the damping constants $d_1$ and $d_2$ get close to each other.
 Furthermore, we see that the diagonal elements in $\widetilde\sD$ are a (weighted) average of the damping constants $d_1$ and $d_2$.